wdceng/project/README.md

 13. 1 **weld_db.db** file is a SQLite database that stores all the persistent data for Welding Book/Log application.
 Such as `users` and `welds` table.

-## Academic honesty and using ChatGPT
+## Academic Honesty and using ChatGPT

 This web application was entirely built by me, applying knowledge gained from CS50x and the additional online resources mentioned above.
-ChatGPT served as a coding assistant, providing advice and comments, troubleshooting help, and explanations of programming concepts; however, all design, code, and final implementation decisions are my own.
+The use of AI-based software, including ChatGPT, for this final project has been approved.
+ChatGPT served as a coding assistant, providing advice, enhance comments, troubleshooting help, and explanations of programming concepts.
+However, all design, code, and final implementation decisions are my own.

 ##### Note on language and writing: